-Figure 226 LLDP Port Configuration - Edit Page
+Figure 264 LLDP Port Configuration - Edit Page

-- 3. In the Admin field, select from the following options to define how the LLDP protocol operates for this port: - TX Only LLDP agent transmits LLDP frames on this port but does not update information about its peer. - o RX Only LLDP agent receives but does not transmit LLDP frames on this port.

-- o TX and RX LLDP agent transmits and receives LLDP frames on this port (default value). - o Disabled LLDP agent does not transmit or receive LLDP frames on this port.
+- 3. In the Admin field, select from the following options to define how the LLDP protocol operates for this port: - o TX Only LLDP agent transmits LLDP frames on this port but does not update information about its peer. - o RX Only LLDP agent receives but does not transmit LLDP frames on this port. - TX and RX LLDP agent transmits and receives LLDP frames on this port (default value).